 We are keen to work with owners and landlords to reduce these risks as much as possible.

-It is a statutory requirement for us to operate a licensing scheme for HMOs with five or more people, from two or more households - as of October 2018.
+It is a statutory requirement for us to operate a licensing scheme for HMOs with five or more people, from two or more households.

 The licensing process involves a housing health and safety (HHSRS) risk assessment inspection, and the gathering and recording of information about the building and its management:

 - Guidance on standards for HMO (pdf 184 kb)

 Apply for a HMO license

 Alternatively, you can download an application form and send it by email to firstname.lastname@example.org or post it to: Environmental Health, Penns Place, Petersfield, GU31 4EX.

 - HMO Licence application form - section A and B (pdf 142 kb)